Start a New Life With Panama Citizenship by Birth and Trusted Legal Support

 • You were born in Panama, regardless of your parents’ nationality

-• You were born abroad, but both your parents are Panamanian by birth, and you were registered at a Panamanian consulate or in Panama’s civil registry
+• You were born abroad to Panamanian parents by birth, and your birth was properly registered with a Panamanian consulate or in the Civil Registry

 What About the Panama Canal Zone?